koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 # Benefits

 - Easy to test
-    - State is just a JavaScript Object
+    - State is just a JavaScript object
 - Reusable
-    - View is loose coupled from State
+    - View is loose coupled from the state
 - 👀 = View(State)
     - View is just an idempotent function